 Formålet med afhandlingen er at analysere den retlige regulering af politiets hemmelige efterforskning på internettet.
 To typetilfælde af hemmelig efterforskning er udvalgt: Først det 'tekniske tvangsindgreb', hvor politiet skaffer sig hemmelig teknisk adgang til private datasystemer på internettet, hvilket i retsplejeloven er reguleret af tre regelsæt, hemmelig ransagning, indgreb i meddelelseshemmeligheden og dataaflæsning.
 Dernæst det 'menneskelige indgreb', hvor politiet under dække interagerer med borgeren for at skaffe beviser mv., hvilket er omfattet af de tre efterforskningsmetoder, infiltration, lokkeduesituationen og agentvirksomhed.
 Et gennemgående tema i afhandlingen er, hvornår nye efterforskningsmetoder kræver lovhjemmel.
 I afhandlingen behandles det straffeprocessuelle legalitetsprincip i et digitalt og menneskeretligt perspektiv.
 The purpose of the dissertation is to analyse the legal regulation of the police's secret investigation on the internet.
 Two cases of secret investigation have been chosen for this dissertation.
 The first case is the 'technical coercive method', which entails that the police gain secret technical access to private data systems, platforms, etc. on the internet, which in the Danish Code of Criminal Procedure is regulated by three sets of rules; (1) covert search, (2) interception of communication and (3) computer surveillance.
-The second case is the 'human intervention', which entails that the police whilst undercover interacts with the citizen in order to obtain evidence, etc., which is comprised of three methods of investigation, (1) infiltration, (2) decoy situations and (3) undercover agents.
+The second case is the 'human intervention', which entails that the police whilst undercover interact with the citizen in order to obtain evidence, etc., which is comprised of three methods of investigation, (1) infiltration, (2) decoy situations and (3) undercover agents.
 A recurring theme in the dissertation is when does new methods of investigation require legal regulations.
 The principle of legality of criminal procedure is considered in a digital and human rights perspective.
-Supervisor: Professor Birgit Feldtmann, Aalborg University Date of Registration: 1 August 2016 Date of submission of the PhD thesis: 26 July 2019 Date of award: 22 October 2019 Name of candidate: Sofie Royer Contact: sofie.royer@kuleuven.be University at which the PhD is registered and the awarding institution: KU Leuven - University of Leuven Department or faculty: Instituut voor strafrecht (Institute of Criminal Law) Title of the degree: PhD Title of the thesis:
+Supervisor: Professor Birgit Feldtmann, Aalborg University Dte of Registration: 1 August 2016 Date of submission of the PhD thesis: 26 July 2019 Date PhD was awarded: 22 October 2019 Name of candidate: Nikolaos Trigkas, LLB, MBA University at which the PhD is registered and the awarding institution: University of Aberdeen Department or faculty: Faculty of Law Title of the degree: PhD in Law Title of the thesis: Challenging the Presumption of Reliability of Social Networking Website Evidence under U.S. Jurisdiction Brief description: